-If your bike has lights, switch them on before riding.
-You will then be seen earlier by other motorists.
-When you are riding, the side stand must be folded up and secured with the rubber band.
+Switch on the light before riding the vehicle.
+You will be seen earlier by other motorists.
+While riding, the side stand must be folded up and secured with the rubber band.

-Pull the clutch lever, engage 1st gear, release the clutch lever slowly and simultaneously open the throttle carefully.
+Pull the clutch lever, shift into first gear, release the clutch lever slowly and at the same time open the throttle gently.